EvilDindon/ES-THEME-ARCADEPLANET/README.md

  Features :
  - 2 System Views (Vertical and Horizontal)
  - 10 Gamelist Views (using a lot logo and boxart)

+  # ** IMPORTANT **

+This theme relies on clean artwork.
+I recommand scraping all your games using screenscraper with the following parametrs :

+#IMAGE SOURCE : SCREENSHOT

+#BOX SOURCE : BOX 2D

+#LOGO SOURCE : WHEEL

+These 3 parameters are mandatory.
+If you put other thing (mix images, etc.) the theme will not look as good as intended.

 System View Horizontal
 ![lR2KgLw](https://user-images.githubusercontent.com/30436625/132178969-fcaf1486-0fa5-45cd-9a0c-c91134e9a14b.jpg)